- Describe the impact of political and economic forces on global trade

 As you can see, the desirability of a country as a potential market or investment site depends on a host of complex, interrelated factors.

 To further complicate matters, conducting business globally involves the uncertainty of exchange rates.
 An exchange rate is the value of one country’s currency relative to the value of another country’s currency.
-For example, the exchange rate for the U.S. dollar relative to the Japanese yen has ranged from 1:105 to 1:115 in the last year.
-At a current exchange rate of $1 to ¥111.81, the United States dollar (US$) could be exchanged for 111.81 Japanese yen (JPY, ¥) and, vice versa, ¥111.81 could be exchanged for US$1.
+For example, the exchange rate for the U.S. dollar relative to the Japanese yen has ranged from 1:105 to 1:115 in a previous year.
+At an exchange rate of $1 to ¥111.81, the United States dollar (US$) could be exchanged for 111.81 Japanese yen (JPY, ¥) and, vice versa, ¥111.81 could be exchanged for US$1.

 The video below will provide a complete picture of exchange rates and how they impact trade: